zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 1. Review the code in the file, noting that it contains:
     - Constants that define the names and instructions for your two agents.
     - A **main** function where most of the code to implement your multi-agent solution will be added.
-    - A **SelectionStrategy** class which you'll use to implement the logic required to determine which agent should be selected for each turn in the conversation.
+    - A **SelectionStrategy** class, which you'll use to implement the logic required to determine which agent should be selected for each turn in the conversation.
     - An **ApprovalTerminationStrategy** class, which you'll use to implement the logic needed to determine when the conversation to end.
     - A **DevopsPlugin** class that contains functions to perform devops operations.
     - A **LogFilePlugin** class that contains functions to read and write log files.